BasileF/TestMyRscore/README.md

 * CSS
 * HTML
 #### Back End (Temp):
-There is currently no dedicated backend, although there are possibilities of building one using ExpressJS, NodeJS, Mongoose and MongoDB.
+There is currently no dedicated backend.
+It is not necessary at this point in time, although there are possibilities of building one using ExpressJS, NodeJS, Mongoose and MongoDB in the future.
 ## Try it out!
-Although TestMyRScore is not entirely complete, you can view the latest source code in this repository and the latest live version at <a href='testmyrscore.com' target='blank'>testmyrscore.com</a>.
+Although TestMyRScore is not entirely complete, you can view the latest source code in this repository and the latest live version at <a href='https://testmyrscore.com/' target='blank'>testmyrscore.com</a>.